Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 - Select target object(s) — Click or Shift-click multiple objects

-The Alt Key Sequence#
+The Alt Key Sequence (Windows Only)#

 If you prefer using the ribbon via keyboard: